-Can I Make Easy Cilantro Lime Chicken on a Grill?
+Can I Cook the Cilantro Lime Chicken on a Grill?

 Yes.
 Marinate the chicken as usual, then cook on the grill, until well browned and cooked through on each side.
 The open flame will give this chicken even more depth of flavor.

 My favorite side dish for Cilantro Lime Chicken is Cowboy Caviar, but it also goes great with Quick Seasoned Black Beans and Taco Rice, Cumin Lime Coleslaw, Arroz Verde (Green Rice), Sweet Corn Salsa, or Warm Corn and Avocado Salad.
 You could also chop up the chicken and use it to fill tacos, or slice it and use it to top your favorite salad!

 - Combine the olive oil, minced garlic, cumin, salt, and some freshly cracked pepper (about 10 cranks of a pepper mill) in a small bowl.

 - Zest one of the limes and then squeeze the juice.
 You’ll need 2-3 Tbsp juice, so if needed, juice half of the second lime.
 Cut the remaining lime into wedges to garnish the chicken once cooked.
 Roughly chop the cilantro.

 - Add 1 tsp of the lime zest, 2-3 Tbsp of the lime juice, and half of the chopped cilantro to the marinade.
 Stir to combine.
 (The remaining cilantro will be added fresh after cooking the chicken.)